sourmash-bio/sourmash/doc/sourmash-sketch.md

 ### Examining the output of `sourmash sketch`

-You can use `sourmash sig describe` to get detailed information about the contents of a signature file.
+You can use `sourmash sig describe` to get detailed information about the contents of a signature file, and `sourmash sig fileinfo` to get a human-readable summary of the contents.
 This can help if you want to see exactly what a particular `sourmash sketch` command does!

 ### Filing issues and asking for help